LondheShubham153/ansible-zero-to-hero/Ansible_Installation_and_Run_First_Playbook.md

 ```

 - **On RHEL/CentOS**:
-  On RHEL/CentOS, you can install Ansible by enabling the EPEL repository:
+  On RHEL/CentOS, you can install Ansible by using below command:

 ```
-  sudo yum install epel-release -y sudo yum install ansible -y
+  sudo yum install ansible -y
 ```